ULCC/dart_hydra_provisioning/README.md

 vagrant up --provider=aws
 ```

+As soon as the ip address for the new box is available, add it to the security groups in AWS otherwise you won't be able to update solr or fedora.

 ### Provision Scripts

 The scrips in the 'provision_scripts' folder are used by the vagrant installations.
 They can also be used standalone.